 Scorechain is the organization who alerted the Bitcoin community to this transfer.
 This organization focuses on studying Bitcoin transactions to create trustworthy surroundings.
 Scorechain specializes in compliance techniques. seega, this is one of the many offerings looking to link bitcoin transactions with real identities.
 An effective tool for crime preventing, even though it remains to be seen how valid the information is.

 Scorechain published in Twitter:

-“BREAKING news @bitfinex attacker moved the previous day at least 153 BTC – 137 000$ with 38 transactions #Cybercrime #BitcoinTracking #BitcoinAML p.c.twitter.com/PEZZpvriXc”
+“BREAKING news @bitfinex attacker moved the previous day at least 153 BTC – 137 000$ koos 38 transactions #Cybercrime #BitcoinTracking #BitcoinAML p.c.twitter.com/PEZZpvriXc”

 The entity called Bitfinex attacker has initiated this 137 Bitcoin transfer.
 At current costs, which means $137,000 worth of cryptocurrency is on the move. aga, the organization did not inform us where this fund is nowadays.
 It is possible that the attacker will look to transform this money to fiat currency within the coming days.
 Doing so, will be very hard.

 While one targets to trade bitcoin for a national currency, there’s no way to skip identity verification strategies.
 Traditional currency exchanges require a passport scan and a software invoice.
 The usage of Bitcoin ATMs is restricted to small amounts of cash in a day, and typically includes having to scan one’s identification card as well.
 Even peer-to-peer Bitcoin income can be hard to pursue, as finding a consumer willing to pay $137,000 in money is almost not possible.